-6) Exams: There will be two class exams, each comprising of multiple-choice, true/false, questions each worth 1 point, resulting in a total of 42 points for each exam and 84 points for the 2 exams (42x2=84 points).
+Exams: There will be three class exams, each comprising of multiple-choice, true/false, questions each worth 1 point.
+Exam 1 will be out of a total of 55 points, and Exam 2 and 3 will each be worth 50 points.
 You are to take your exams as per the schedule of your section you are officially registered in.
-Taking the exam in another section than your own will result in a grade of zero points.
+Taking the exam in another section than your own will result in a grade of zero.